ThePywon/Pywon-Console/README.md

 /execute Filename
 in the console.

-You can dm me on discord for more information on the library's API
+You can always reach out to me for more information on the library's API You can also copy/modify/create some stuff on the project.

+!
+IMPORTANt !
-Last thing I must tell you is that to run the console you have to go to the Scripts folder and open 'main.html'
+To open the console, you have to go into the scripts folder and open 'main.html'

 Have a very nice day.